ZachGawlik/vscode-convert-object-to-jsx/README.md

 ## Configuration

-You can change the keyboard shortcut by opening the Keyboard Shortcuts option in the command palette and modifying the entry for `extension.convertObjectToJsx`
+You can change the keyboard shortcut by opening the Keyboard Shortcuts option in the command palette and modifying the entry for `extension.convertObjectToJsx`.

 Settings: